 How to Clean Dog Pee out of Carpet

-Keep this in a place any (adult) in the house can easily access it if someone finds a new pet pee spot on the carpet!
-Note: This is not sponsored, just something we’ve found that works!
+Keep cleaners in a place any (adult) in the house can easily access it if someone finds a new pet pee spot on the carpet!

 2. Make your own natural cleaner.
 One thing that’s important to us is to have pet-safe and preferably natural cleaners around our house.
 For this reason, we’ve come up with a few DIY cleaners over the years.
 Check them at link here: